 Befriending Harry must have been so hard for Dumbledore

 When we were first introduced to the wise and warm-hearted Professor Dumbledore it was almost impossible to believe that his life could be anything more than happy memories of sherbet lemons.

-Of course, as time went by, we realisd just how much Dumbledore really held on his shoulders – such as the prophecy of Harry’s fate, along with the tragic memories of his own childhood past.
-Imagine trying to avoid the question of a young, 11-year-old Harry, who had just come face to face with Voldemort for the first time, on why this horrible wizard seemed to hate him so much?
+Of course, as time went by, we realised just how much Dumbledore really held on his shoulders – such as the prophecy of Harry’s fate, along with the tragic memories of his own childhood past.
+Imagine trying to avoid the question of a young, 11-year-old Harry, who had just come face to face with Voldemort for the first proper time, on why this horrible wizard seemed to hate him so much?
 Imagine telling Harry he saw a pair of socks in the Mirror of Erised, when in fact he saw his family, whole and alive again.

 Hogwarts students don’t have to study maths

 As if it wasn’t enough that wizards attended a school that could teach them how to turn things into other things, how to fly or how to fight Dark magic, there was one other key bonus point about going to Hogwarts School of Witchcraft and Wizardry: no maths.
 Do you hear?
 There was no maths – possibly the worst subject in Muggle education history.

 Okay, so there was ‘Arithmancy’, which Hermione studied alongside every other subject under the sun, and it sounded pretty close.
 This focused on the magical properties of numbers rather than, say, simultaneous equations, but even that sounds enjoyable.
 Life isn’t fair.

 As children, the Dementors were fearsome, cloaked and terrifying to any young reader.
 As an adult, their presence is even more horrifying when you realise they symbolise depression, as J.K.
 Rowling has confirmed before in interviews.